unode/deep-learning-intro/_episodes/01-introduction.md

 {:.challenge}

 > ## Testing Seaborn Installation
-> Lets check you have a suitable version of Keras installed.
+> Lets check you have a suitable version of seaborn installed.
 > In your Jupyter notebook or interactive python console run the following commands:
 > ~~~
 > seaborn